swethaganesh/Exepense_Analysis/README.md

 - We are expected to include 4/5 categories.
 - Examples of categories are : Pharmacy,Doctors,Daycare,Schools,Restaurants,Entertainment(movies,game zones),Shopping etc.
 - We should also include the different states the user travels and the type of expenses in each state.

-- We should be able to build the following prototype(Web application) of the system:
+### We should be able to build the following prototype(Web application) of the system:
     - Design a database
     - Build GUI
     - Dashboard which generates 2/3 graphs
     - User should be able to view the transaction and update the category if he would like to.
     - Once the transaction is entered into the table, it should be picked up right away into a category by running a script.
     - Simulate and generate the report.

+### Component:
+    -